open-zaak/open-zaak/GOVERNANCE.md

 OpenZaak's Code of Conduct is explained in [this project's code of conduct](CODE_OF_CONDUCT.md).

-Currently, the Technical Steering Group handles Code of Conduct violations.
+Currently, the Technical Steering team handles Code of Conduct violations.

 If the possible violation involves a team member that member will be recused from voting on the issue.
-Such issues must be escalated to the product steering team contact, and the product steering team may choose to intervene.
+Such issues must be escalated to the core group contact, and the core group choose to intervene.